mnepel/bacteria_in_arboreal_ant_nests/README.md

 R analysis scripts studying bacterial communities in arboreal ant nests.
 Scripts are linked to the paper titled "Highly diverse bacterial communities in arboreal ants’ nesting space develop conjoined with ant colonies"

 # Raw sequencing data
-The raw sequencing reads were deposited in the NCBI Short Read Archive under the BioProject accession number PRJNA777006
+The raw sequencing reads and meta data are deposited in the NCBI Short Read Archive under the BioProject accession number PRJNA777006

 # Citation
 If you use part of this script, please cite: